 NOTE 15 – SEGMENT REPORTING

-ASC 280, “Segment Reporting,” establishes standards for reporting information about operating segments on a basis consistent with the Company’s internal organizational structure as well as information about geographical areas, business segments and major customers in financial statements for details on the Company’s business segments.
-The amendment of ASC 280 requires incremental disclosures in annual and interims periods to reportable segments and clarifies entities with a single reportable segment are also required to provide new disclosures in significant segment expenses, profit and loss, assets, and other segment items for better understanding Company business activities and overall financial performance and assess potential future cash flow for the business.
+ASC 280, “Segment Reporting,” establishes standards for reporting information about operating segments on a basis consistent with the Company’s internal organizational structure as well as information about geographical areas, business segments, and major customers in financial statements for details on the Company’s business segments.
+The amendment of ASC 280 requires incremental disclosures in annual and interim periods to reportable segments and clarifies entities with a single reportable segment are also required to provide new disclosures in significant segment expenses, profit and loss, assets, and other segment items for better understanding company business activities and overall financial performance and assess potential future cash flow for the business.
 The Company uses the “management approach” in determining reportable operating segments.
 The management approach considers the internal organization and reporting used by the CODM for making operating decisions and assessing performance as the source for determining the Company’s reportable segments.
-CODM, including Chief Executive Officer and Chief Financial Officer, reviews operation results on the consolidated revenue, gross profit, selling, general, and administrative expenses, and net profit or loss.
-In selling, general, and administration expense, CODM reviews staff payroll and other related expenses, inventory export and related costs, deprecation and other major items.
+CODM, including Chief Executive Officer and Chief Financial Officer, reviews operation results on the consolidated revenue, gross profit, selling, general, and administrative expenses, and net income or loss.
+In selling, general, and administration expenses, CODM reviews staff payroll and other related expenses, inventory export and related costs, depreciation, and other major items.
 Based on CODM’s assessment, the Company has determined that it has only one operating segment as defined by amended ASC 280.
 The following table summarizes the operating results reviewed by CODM.

 For the Fiscal Years Ended